 The bills could make it easier for law enforcement to target and isolate individuals, such as murderers, domestic abusers, and other violent offenders, who pose a danger to society.
 Many studies and reports suggest that animal abusers are likely to commit other violent crimes.
 For example, many sources refer to a 2001-2004 study by the Chicago Police Department that evidently examined the arrest records of more than 300 people who had been arrested for animal cruelty.
-According to the Humane Society of the United States (HSUS), this study found that over 65% of those people had been arrested for batterv against individual.
-The HSUS also cites numerous articles that document the connection between animal cruelty and human violence, including a 2005 Journal of Community Health article finding that pet abuse is one of four predictors of domestic partner violence.
-In addition, according to an HSUS article published in Juvenile and Family Justice Today (spring 2012), statistics show that animal abusers are five times more likely to commit violent crimes against people, and a 2004 study "confirmed that one of the factors associated with persistence in aggressive and anti-social behavior is aggression toward people and animals in childhood" (The Pittsburg Study).
-This article also describes many examples of juveniles who started out with animal abuse and moved on to humans, including serial killers Jeffery Dahmer, Ted Bundy, and David Berkowitz.
+According to the Humane Society of the United States (HSUS), this study found that over 65% of those people had been arrested for battery against another individual.
+The HSUS also has cited numerous articles documenting the connection between animal cruelty and human violence, including a 2005 Journal of Community Health article finding that pet abuse is one of four predictors of domestic partner violence.
+In addition, according to an HSUS article published in Juvenile and Family Justice Today (spring 2012), statistics have shown that animal abusers are five times more likely to commit violent crimes against people, and a 2004 study "confirmed that one of the factors associated with persistence in aggressive and antisocial behavior is aggression toward people and animals in childhood" (The Pittsburg Study).
+This article also described many examples of juveniles who started out by abusing animals and moved on to humans, including serial killers Jeffery Dahmer, Ted Bundy, and David Berkowitz.